 Registered Charity No.1146448

-PLEASE NOTE WE ARE CLOSED TO NEW ADMISSIONS FOR THE WINTER MONTHS.
+PLEASE NOTE WE ARE A CLOSED SANCTURY AND ARE NO LONGER ABLE TO TAKE NEW BIRDS.

 IF YOU HAVE FOUND A BIRD IN NEED WE WOULD ADVISE YOU TO CONTACT ANOTHER RESCUE CENTRE.

 Following our notice at the end of Summer 2016, we closed for the winter period and returned to closed sanctuary status, with a view to seeing if it would be possible to re-open this spring.